CAN LYME GO AWAY ON ITS OWN

 Does Lyme disease go away on its own?

-No. Antibiotic treatment is necessary to reliably eliminate the infection.
+No. Lyme disease requires antibiotic treatment to reliably eliminate the infection.

 Does Lyme disease go away without antibiotics?